MrityunjayEE/appsian-home_assignment2/README.md

 # Mini Project Manager

 A **Mini Project Manager** web application to efficiently manage projects and tasks.
 Users can create projects, add tasks, and track progress through an intuitive interface.
+It is also mobile user friendly.

 ## 🌐 Live Demo